Skip to content

 Mental Health

-Mental health conditions can affect every part of a person’s life, from daily routines to performance at work and emotional stability.
-If you’re living with conditions like anxiety, depression, PTSD, or other mental health issues that interfere with your ability to do your job, you may qualify for FMLA leave.
+Mental health conditions can affect every part of a person's life, from daily routines to performance at work and emotional stability.
+If you're living with conditions like anxiety, depression, PTSD, or other mental health issues that interfere with your ability to do your job, you may qualify for FMLA leave.
+You can get FMLA certification online and have employer-ready paperwork delivered within 24 hours.
 This protection means you can step away from work to prioritize treatment and recovery, without risking your employment or health coverage.

 Who Qualifies for an FMLA Leave?